cactus-collective/cactus-collective.github.io/ideas-workshop.md

 layout: default
 ---

-# Ideas Workshop: Promoting yourself through blog posts and tech talks
+# Ideas Workshop: Promoting yourself through blog posts and talks

 > * **Location**: Your computer, like everything right now
 > * **When**: Sunday March 28, 2021, 2PM to 4:30PM GMT
-> * **Who**: All women and non-binary people who are residents or citizens of the UK
+> * **Who**: All women and non-binary people who are in, or aspire to be in, the tech community ([UK residents and citizens](#why-only-uk-participants))

-We encourage you to attend this **Ideas Workshop** if you are hesitant to write a blog post, do a demo at work, or present a tech talk at a meet-up or conference, or if you know you want to do these things, but don’t know what to write or talk about.
+We encourage you to attend this **Ideas Workshop** if you are hesitant to write a blog post, do a demo at work, or present a talk at a meet-up or conference, or if you know you want to do these things, but don’t know what to write or talk about.

 Why?
 We firmly believe that **sharing your work and ideas is good for your career**.